 If you haven’t yet, go invest in a cast iron skillet.
 You will love incorporating cast iron into your kitchen because it lasts forever, it holds heat incredibly well and the added iron into your diet is actually good for you!!
 Can’t say that about cheap non stick cookware, can ya?
 A few months ago we learned how to properly clean and season your cast iron skillets – now you get to put it to good use.
 If you don’t have any cast iron on hand, use an oven-safe skillet for this recipe instead.

 1) Take your steak out of the fridge and bring it to room temperature.
 Or at least take the chill off.
-Start this at least 20 minutes before it goes into the pan.
+Start this at least 30 minutes before it goes into the pan.
+But one hour is BEST.

 2) Preheat your oven to 350 degrees. – I know, it’s summer.
 But it won’t be on for very long at all.
 I promise.